Write a Methods Case Study in Research Ethics

 - Engaging: using examples and writing devices that reach out to the student reader and make research feel relevant, meaningful and useful

-The following resources are available to authors writing, or considering writing, a research methods case study.
-Clicking on the links below will automatically download the Word documents needed to prepare a case study for consideration.
+The following resources are available to authors writing, or considering writing, a research methods case study in the social sciences.

 To take a look at previously published case studies, we recommend starting a 30-day free trial of the collection.

-- The final deadline for completed (reviewed and revised) cases will be August 1, 2019, for publication in early 2020.
+- The final deadline for completed (reviewed and revised) cases in the social sciences will be August 1, 2019, for publication in early 2020.

-- SAGE is delighted to be working with Dr. Nathan Emmerich (Australian National University & Dublin City University), who is the series editor for this collection.
+- SAGE is delighted to be working with Dr. Nathan Emmerich of Australian National University & Dublin City University, serving as series editor for this collection.

 - For further information and to discuss your idea for a case study in research ethics, please contact Dr. Emmerich by email at firstname.lastname@example.org.